Redfin to pay $4 million to settle lawsuit over digital redlining

 For now, that price-based approach, along with its effects on certain neighborhoods, will be put on hold.
 As part of the settlement with NFHA and its coplaintiffs, Redfin agreed to eliminate minimum price thresholds for five years, and present its employees and agents with fair housing training developed by NFHA.
 Redfin retains the right to pass along prospective homebuyers to agents in partner organizations in some instances.

 The settlement highlights the increasing role technology is playing in the housing market, and the issues it can raise.
 Another recent real estate controversy erupted when a tweaked algorithm led the online homebuying platform Zillow into overpaying for homes, causing ripple effects in some housing markets and losing the company an estimated $330 million in a single quarter.
-This kind of decision-making is beginning to change the way homes are valued and, in the case of Redfin, whether home sales in certain areas merit the time of a real estate agent.
+This kind of systematic decision-making is beginning to change the way homes are valued and, in the case of Redfin, whether home sales in certain areas merit the time of a real estate agent.
+(Redfin’s dynamic price thresholds are adjusted manually by local managers.)
 The consequences—unintended but still discriminatory—perpetuate the kinds of barriers that have limited the ability of some communities to access fair housing.

 Says Williams: “Challenging these kinds of policies and encouraging enhanced awareness about how different algorithmic-based systems may result in discriminatory outputs is really important for us moving forward in solving this problem of the racial wealth gap.”